House on Haunted Hill (1999 film): Box office

-House on Haunted Hill was released theatrically in North America on October 29, 1999, screening at 2,710 theaters.
-It opened at number one at the U.S. box office that weekend, earning over $15 million in sales.
-Its theatrical exhibition lasted 61 weeks.
+House on Haunted Hill opened at number one at the U.S. box office over the Halloween weekend, earning over $15 million in ticket sales.
+Its North American theatrical exhibition lasted 61 weeks.
 By the end of its theatrical run, the film had a domestic gross of $40,846,082 and an international gross of $24,244,459, for a total of $65,090,541 worldwide.

 Critical response

-House on Haunted Hill received generally negative reviews.
+House on Haunted Hill received generally negative reviews from critics, and was often compared to Jan de Bont's The Haunting, another remake of a 1963 film released several months prior; both films focused on a group of strangers staying in a haunted house.
+(Note: Noted in multiple critical reviews.)
+Metacritic, which uses a weighted average, assigned the a score of 28 out of 100, based on 17 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave an average grade of "C" on an A+ to F scale.

 Mick LaSalle of the San Francisco Chronicle wrote, "House on Haunted Hill is the kind of horror movie that's not a bit scary and quite a bit gross.
 Yet it's also mildly, even pleasantly, entertaining, at least by the diminished standard set by this summer's The Haunting ... [it] sets up hostile relationships between the characters, which allows the audience to wonder who is doing what to whom.
 Finding out is not so interesting, but getting there isn't so bad."
-Maitland McDonough of Film Journal gave the film a similar review, saying "The proceedings are all utterly conventional, but watching them unfold is mildly diverting if you're in the right frame of mind, as many moviegoers apparently were over the Halloween weekend," also favorably comparing the film to Jan de Bont's remake of The Haunting, which was released several months prior.
+Maitland McDonough of Film Journal gave the film a similar review, saying "The proceedings are all utterly conventional, but watching them unfold is mildly diverting if you're in the right frame of mind, as many moviegoers apparently were over the Halloween weekend," also favorably comparing the film to Jan de Bont's remake of The Haunting.

 Kim Newman, writing for Sight and Sound, praised the "try-anything approach of writer-director William Malone" and observed that the film "manages to respect the original's intentions far more than such recent remakes as the 1999 versions of The Mummy and The Haunting...
 The mix of laughs, shocks and gruesomeness is much the same as in the two Tales from the Crypt movies, but Malone coaxes a slightly fresher flavour, taking on board the influence of David Fincher and even Lars von Trier."